-Average Mini-Split Installation
+Average Cost for Mini-Split Installation

 One of the most popular sizes is a 12,000 BTU mini-split.
 This will heat and cool approximately 450–550 square feet, or around the size of a studio apartment.

-- Installing a concrete pad for the outdoor condenser, $75–$300.
+- Installing a concrete area for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This could be necessary if you have an older home.
+This could be necessary if you have an older house.

 Do Mini-Splits Qualify for a Tax Credit?